ajmalbuv/CollegeManagement/README.md

 The login page is common for students, teachers and Admins.

-You can access the django admin page at **http://127.0.0.1:8000/admin** and login with username 'admin' and the above password.
+You can access the django admin page by logging in using the superuser username and password.

 ## Users

 New students and teachers can be added through the admin page.
 A new user needs to be created for each.
 Default password for the teachers and students will be 'project123'.

-The admin page is used to modify all tables such as Students, Teachers, Departments, Courses, Classes etc.
+The admin page is used to modify all models such as Students, Teachers, Departments, Courses, Classes etc.

 **For more details regarding the system and features please refer the reports included.**